Beginning with a Story Template enables you to quickly create and customize a professional-looking video.

 Log in to your SundaySky account.

-Click Story Templates at the top of the page.
+Click Story Templates in the sidebar.

 In the Story Template gallery, browse the Story Templates or select one of the major categories: Industry, Goals, Channels, Data Usage, or Look & Feel.